Ideki/UIPlayNiceExample/README.md

 EndEvent
 ```

 Then finally you’ll want to send your actual data.
-UIPlayNice has a basic relay feature to send a string to your SWF file.
+UIPlayNice has a basic relay feature to send a string to your SWF file.<br>
-There is a papyrus function called **Game.ShowCustomWatchAlert**, this function accepts a string and sends it to the watch hud.
+There is a papyrus function called **Game.ShowCustomWatchAlert**, this function accepts a string and sends it to the watch hud.<br>
 UIPlayNice can capture these strings and relay them for you.

 It’s up to you to determine what data to send and how to react to it, but here is the format UIPlayNice is looking for: